Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Bayes Optimal Algorithm and Loss Function

-The expected Bellman improvement (EBI) of an arm, which corresponds the value of a sample from the arm, is introduced below. \begin{definition}{\rm (Expected Bellman improvement of arm $i$)} The EBI of arm $i$ is defined as:
+As the equation makes apparent, The loss function $L(\bH(t-1), t)$ is recursively defined and ``virtually impossible to solve'' \citep{powell2013optimal,Russo2020}.
+However, we prove that it is possible to derive a lower bound for a particular example by introducing several novel ideas.
+First, we introduce the expected Bellman improvement (EBI) of an arm, which corresponds to the value of a sample from the arm: \begin{definition}{\rm (Expected Bellman improvement of arm $i$)} The EBI of arm $i$ is defined as:

-\end{definition} The value $L(\bH(t-1), t+1)$ represents the loss function when a sample is discarded.\footnote{Note that $t+1$ is indeed correctly placed in Eq.~\eqref{ineq_ebi}.
-Compared with $t$, it has one less round.} Therefore, the EBI indicates the decrease in the loss function due to single sample from arm $i$.
+\end{definition} The value $L(\bH(t-1), t+1)$ represents the loss function when a sample at round $t$ is discarded.\footnote{Note that $t+1$ is indeed correctly placed in Eq.~\eqref{ineq_ebi}.
+It includes one round fewer than $t$.} Therefore, the EBI indicates the decrease in the loss function due to a single sample from arm $i$.
+Since $L(\bH(t-1), t+1)$ does not depend on arm $i$, the minimization of the loss function $L_i(\bH(t-1), t)$ is equivalent as maximizing $\BI_i(\bH(t-1), t)$.
+We can now redefine the Bayes optimal algorithm in terms of the EBI: \begin{thm}{\rm (Bayes optimal algorithm)} The Bayes optimal algorithm $\ABayesOpt$ is such that